-PWC Prizes: Two awards, one recognising the highest achieving student in the Commercial Law module and the other in Revenue Law modules.
+PWC Prizes: Two awards, one recognising the highest achieving student in the Commercial Law module and the other in the Revenue Law module.

 The Swift McNeil Prize: Awarded to the School of Law student who enters the Honorable Society of King's Inns with the highest GPA.